 Yes.
 Keep working this strategy!
 Start by clicking on your second top performing pin and go through the same steps above for how to get more Pinterest traffic.

-While I have not seen immediate results from tagging my own pins and my own products from my Etsy shop, it at the least brings more attention to my other pins when pinners are seeing them along with the top performing pin that brings in the most traffic!
+While I have not seen immediate results from tagging my own pins it at the least brings more attention to my other pins when pinners are seeing them along with the top performing pin that brings in the most traffic!